paigeadelethompson/ble_ctf/tools/poetryenv/README.md

 # BLE CTF Tools (Poetry environment)

 This folder contains a small Poetry-managed Python environment with helper utilities for interacting with BlueZ/LE devices on the host.
-It is intended for interactive use during the BLE CTF/workshop.

 Location
 - Project: `tools/poetryenv`